Disclaimer

 What about inflation?

-On average, high-street banks will provide a mortgage worth 4-4.5 times your salary, so long as all the other criteria is ticked.
+On average, high-street banks will provide a mortgage worth 4-4.5 times a salary[7], so long as all the other criteria is ticked.
 However, some will only offer as little as 3 times, while others will go as high as 6.

 The wider problem with this is that house prices have skyrocketed over the years, yet income has not kept pace[8].
 Wages are stagnant.
 While a lack of supply and other factors pushed demand for property.